py60800/tunedb/README.md

 - sets, lists creation
 - ...

-**Important:** As of now, tunedb only runs on a Linux desktop.
-A Windows version could be considered if there is a demand for it but some help would be needed.
+**Important:** TuneDB has been developed primarily for a Linux Desktop and has been compiled and adapted for Windows.
+As of now, Windows version is distributed as source code.
+(Installation procedure is described [Here](https://github.com/py60800/tunedb/WINDOWS.md))

 Note that MP3 playing depends on your own collection MP3 files.